About Our Program

 Internship year

 PGY I is the internship year.
 During six 4-week rotations as a member of the Neurosurgery team, the PGY 1 resident learns the fundamentals of evaluating and caring for patients with neurological illness, learns to assist in the operating room and learns the fundamentals of basic operative procedures all under the supervision of the faculty and senior level residents.
-The PGY 1 resident learns additional fundamental intensive care skills during three 4-week rotations in the Neuro ICU.
+The PGY 1 resident learns additional fundamental intensive care skills during four 4-week rotations in the Neuro ICU.
 Additional airway, line placement, neuromonitoring and anesthesia skills are learned during one 4-week rotation on neuroanesthesia.
-Finally, three 4-week rotations of neuroscience, consisting of stroke neurology, general neurology, and Neuropathology.
-PGY-1 interns do not take night calls, although they do spend one 4 week block as the night float 1resident.
+The additional rotations for the intern year include stroke neurology and neuropathology.
+PGY-1 interns do not take night calls, although they do spend one 4 week block as the night float resident.

 PGY II and III

 The PGY II and III are the junior resident years.
 The junior resident continues acquisition of knowledge and skills in the practice of neurosurgery through progressive increases in-patient care responsibility and surgical experience all under the direct guidance of faculty and senior level residents.
-Junior residents spend four 4week blocks on night float over the course of the two years, and otherwise take saturday call once every two months.
+Junior residents spend four 4week blocks on night float over the course of the two years, and otherwise take a 24-hour Saturday call once every six weeks.
 The resident plays a role in teaching the PGY I residents and medical students.

 PGY IV

 The PGY IV is the first senior resident year.
-This year is spent in pursuit of a research experience.
+This year is spent in pursuit of an elective research experience.
 The resident may pursue research opportunities under the mentorship of UF faculty or at extra-mural sites such as the NIH as desired.
 There are no night float duties as a senior resident.
-Residents take 4-5 24 hour calls per month.
+Residents take 3-4, 24-hour calls per month.

 Surgery in the OR

-The PGY V and VI years are further senior resident years.
-In these years, the resident begins functioning in a leadership role as a service leader and in the operating room.
+The PGY V year is the senior resident year.
+In this year, the resident begins functioning in a leadership role as a service leader and in the operating room.
 Working with the attending surgeon, the graduated surgical experience is further expanded in preparation for the chief resident year.
-Within this 2 year period, a minimum of 6 months of elective time are available and can be used to expand upon the research year, or pursue subspecialty training, such as enfolded fellowships.

 PGY VII